Cmwingo/.Net-GummiBearKingdom/README.md

 * `git clone <https://github.com/Cmwingo/.Net-GummiBearKingdom>` this repository
 * Open the project in Visual Studio, right click on the solution folder in the solution explorer window, and select build
 * From the command line, navigate to the project directory containing your project.json file
-* 'dotnet ef database update MakeCostDecimal' to migrate the database to your local database
+* `dotnet ef database update MakeCostDecimal` to migrate the database to your local database
 * You should then be able to run the project in Visual Studio

 ## Inspired By